 Persistent Atrial Fibrillation: This diagnosis is determined when the individual experiences A-Fib episodes more than 10 times per year and/or the episodes continue for more than one week.

 Persistent A-Fib may spontaneously stop by itself or be stopped by medical treatment.

 - Persistent A-Fib with no underlying disease is usually a Sub-Standard Rating (aka Table Rating).

-In case you were not aware, each level of a Table Rating represents a 25% premium increase above the Standard rate.
+In case you were not aware, each level of a Table Rating represents about a 25% premium increase above the Standard rate.

-- Persistent A-Fib with extensive heart disease usually means approval with a “Flat Extra” Rate or possibly a
+- Persistent A-Fib with extensive heart disease usually means approval with a “Flat Extra” Rate or possibly a table rating.

 In the case of a Flat Extra, the life insurer will assign an extra fee to the premium which will stay in place for a designated amount of time.

 Let’s say the insurance company charges you a Flat Extra of $3 for every $1,000 in coverage over the course of 5 years.
 This means for the first 5 years of the policy, you will pay an extra fee of $300 in premium for a $100,000 life insurance policy.

 Once the 5 years is complete, you will no longer pay that extra fee.